appology/resp-parser/README.md

 ```

 ## What does it do?
-Parses resp into an Abstract Syntax Tree (AST) for further processing.
+Parses RESP into an Abstract Syntax Tree (AST) for further processing.

 ### This example code:
 ```javascript